Travel Health avoid airborne flu virusAvoid Influenza virus and cross contamination when travelling.

 Your luggage can come into contact with up to 80 million bacteria before you even set it down in your hotel room.

 Influenza virus avoid when travelling

-Furthermore, they have come up with a unique and exciting solution to your problem dealing with viruses and airborne bacteria, The answer is Anti-bacterial copper material.
+Also travel filters include a unique and exciting solution to your problem dealing with viruses and airborne bacteria.

-Finally, passengers are constantly at risk from aero toxic syndrome or contracting a number of quite nasty viruses from cross infection by simply sitting close to carriers.
+Aircraft passengers are constantly at risk from aero toxic syndrome or contracting quite nasty viruses from cross infection.

-And did you know that your immune system is at its most vulnerable when you are travelling.
+Are you aware that your immune system is at its most vulnerable when you are travelling.

 Also Once you have been exposed to the influenza virus you may not realize for some 3 to 4 days and therefore no indication that you perhaps picked up the infectious virus in the plane or on the train/bus/boat leaving you feeling out of sorts at a time when you should be enjoying your vacation.